-Across the Quinte Region one hundred (100) percent of the legally binding policies are implemented, in progress, and/or have been evaluated and determined to require no further action.
+Across the Quinte Source Protection Area one hundred (100) percent of the legally binding policies are implemented, in progress, and/or have been evaluated and determined to require no further action.

 Municipalities, Provincial Ministries, Risk Management Officials, and the Source Protection Authority continue to work hard to ensure threats are managed according to the timelines set out in the source protection plan.
-As a result of policies being continuously implemented across the Quinte Region, over ninety-three (93) percent of existing significant drinking water threats on the landscape have been addressed (i.e., eliminated, or managed).
+As a result of policies being continuously implemented across the Quinte watershed, over ninety-nine (99) percent of existing significant drinking water threats on the landscape have been addressed (i.e., eliminated, or managed).

-The overall progress score on achieving source protection plan objectives across the Quinte Region Source Protection Area in this reporting period is:
+The overall progress score on achieving source protection plan objectives across the Quinte Source Protection Area in this reporting period is: